 2a.
 COURSE DESCRIPTION and CONTENT.
-MAC2312, Calculus II, is the 2nd semester in a three semester calculus sequence.
-The course begins where MAC2311 left off at the integration techniques.
-This is followed by a study of infinite sequences and series, parametric equations and polar coordinates and closed with applications of definite integrals.
+MAC2312, Calculus II, is the $2^{nd}$ semester in the three semester calculus sequence.
+The course begins where MAC2311 left off at integration techniques, followed by a study of infinite sequences and series, parametric equations and polar coordinates and closed with some applications of definite integrals finding volumes.
 A minimum grade of C (not C -) in MAC 2312 satisfies four credits of the University General Education Mathematics requirement.

-This is an ONLINE VERSION of MAC2312 - all content is delivered online.
-Students view 37 online lecture videos and complete lecture quizzes in the course management system Canvas.
-Students also complete online homework and upload the corresponding written work in Canvas.
+This is the Synchronous section of MAC2312 -Students view 37 online lecture videos prior to attend synchronous lectures.
+Complete lecture quizzes in the course management system Canvas as attendance points.
+Students also complete online homework and upload their written work in Canvas.
 Students are encouraged to post questions and answers on the course Discussions Board in Canvas.
 Three unit exams and a cumulative final exam are posted in Canvas and administered through Honorlock.
 There is no drop of any exams.
 You must take an exam on the specified date.